What is the current status of wolves in the Southwest?

 Why did wolves disappear?

 - State and federal bounties (no longer in effect), loss of habitat, poaching, car kills, disease, starvation and parasites have all contributed to their decline.
-Today, thanks largely to protection provided by the 1973 Endangered Species Act, wolf population have returned and are growing the Upper Midwest.
+Today, thanks largely to protection provided by the 1973 Endangered Species Act, wolf populations in the wild have returned in areas of the Northern Rockies, upper Midwest, and the Southwest.

 What is the difference between "threatened" and "endangered" status of wolves?